datamapio/geoid/CH/municipality/2014/README.md

 For these 11 cantons the number is 73,102 people entitled to vote and 30,275 who did vote.
 This is more than the size of several cantons.

-##REF File with 2352 or 2356 Municipalities
+##REF File with 2352 or 2356 Municipalities?
 We will compare the EXT file from the votation and compare it to the csv file from the shape [download](http://www.bfs.admin.ch/bfs/portal/de/index/dienstleistungen/geostat/datenbeschreibung/generalisierte_gemeindegrenzen.html).

 ### Shapefile + CSV files